-Medicinal product Interaction with Intravenous Midazolam ^a Rifampicin decreased the plasma concentrations of intravenous midazolam by about 60% after 7 Rifampicin days of rifampicin 600mg o.d.
-The terminal half-life decreased by about 50-60%.
-Information from oral midazolam Rifampicin decreased the plasma concentrations of oral midazolam by 96% in healthy subjects and its psychomotor effects were almost totally lost.
-IInformation from oral midazolam Carbamazepine, phenytoin Repeat dosages of carbamezepine or phenytoin resulted in a decrease in plasma concentrations of oral midazolam by up to 90% and a shortening of the terminal half-life by 60%.
-Information from oral midazolam Mitotane, enzalutamide The very strong CYP3A4 induction seen after mitotane or enzalutamide resulted in a profound Wittotarie, erizalutarriide and long-lasting decrease of midazolam levels in cancer patients.
-AUC of orally administered midazolam was reduced to 5% and 14% of normal values respectively.
-Tipopuplou Ticagrelor is a weak CYP3A inducer and has only small effects on intravenously administered Ticagrelor midazolam (-12%) and 4-hydroxymidazolam (-23%) exposures.
-Information from oral midazolam Clobazam, efavirenz Clobazam and Efavirenz are weak inducers of midazolam metabolism and reduce the AUC of the parent compound by approximately 30%.
-There is a resulting 4-5-fold increase in the ratio of the active metabolite (1'- hydroxymidazolam) to the parent compound but the clinical significance of this is unknown.
+- Rifampicin decreased the plasma concentrations of intravenous midazolam by about 60% after 7 days of rifampicin 600 mg o.d.
+The terminal half-life decreased by about 50-60%. - Ticagrelor is a weak CYP3A inducer but has only small effects on intravenously administered midazolam (-12%) and 4-hydroxymidazolam (-23%) exposures.

+- Rifampicin decreased the plasma concentrations of oral midazolam by 96% in healthy subjects and its psychomotor effects were almost totally lost. - Carbamazepine / phenytoin: Repeated dosages of carbamezepine or phenytoin resulted in a decrease in plasma concentrations of oral midazolam by up to 90% and a shortening of the terminal half-life by about 60%. - The very strong CYP3A4 induction seen after mitotane or enzalutamide resulted in a profound and long-lasting decrease of midazolam levels in cancer patients.
+AUC of orally administered midazolam was reduced to 5% and 14% of normal values respectively. - Clobazam and Efavirenz are weak inducers of midazolam metabolism and reduce the AUC of the parent compound by approximately 30%.
+There is a resulting 4-5-fold increase in the ratio of the active metabolite (1'-hydroxymidazolam) to the parent compound but the clinical significance of this is unknown. - Vermurafenib modulates CYP isozymes and induces CYP3A4 mildly: Repeat-dose administration resulted in a mean decrease of oral midazolam exposure of 39% (up to 80% in individuals).